Intimacy Vs. Isolation: What They Mean For Personal Growth

 What age is intimacy vs. isolation?

-Intimacyversus isolation takes place between the ages of 19 - 40 years old.
+Intimacy versus isolation takes place between the ages of 18 - 40 years old.
 During this period, people learn about who they are and form intimate bonds with other human beings.
 The concept of Isolation loneliness implies a physical distance, as well as an emotional one.
-Whereas, you could feel lonely amongst a group of people if you’re misunderstood.
+For example, you could feel lonely amongst a group of people if you’re misunderstood.
 Social isolation can be extremely detrimental during this time because in isolating, you are not practicing how to interact with others or learning social cues.
-It could be isolation why relationships fail, because you can become accustomed to being alone.
+If you are accustomed to isolation, your relationships may fail because you can become accustomed to being alone.
 It’s crucial to develop intimate connections because it enriches your life, and you learn about yourself in the process.